 The Arts Arena’s institutional partnerships include Columbia Global Centers | Paris, the Curtis Institute of Music, the Orléans Concours International piano competition, the Yale School of Art, and the Yale School of Music.
 Our Advisory Council includes distinguished figures in different fields of artistic creation.
 For a list of members and their biographies, please see Arts Advisory Council.

-The Arts Arena Board is chaired by civic and business leader Vin Cipolla.
-Other officers are Andrea Leskes, treasurer, and Cantwell Faulkner Muckenfuss III, secretary; patron of the arts Shaikha Paula Al-Sabah, conductor James Conlon, and artist, curator, and author Robert Storr also sit on the Board.
-The French Conseil d’Administration consists of Philippe Delwasse, president; Doris Daughney, vice-president; Robert Martinson, treasurer; Jenny Sandler, secretary; and members Guy Bloch-Champfort, Isabelle Boccon-Gibod, Jean-Bernard Ponthus, and Marc-Olivier Strauss-Kahn.
+The Arts Arena International Board of Trustees is chaired by civic and business leader Vin Cipolla.
+Other officers are Cantwell Faulkner Muckenfuss III, secretary; patron of the arts Shaikha Paula Al-Sabah, Elizabeth Belfer, conductor James Conlon, Lehn Alpert Goetz; Kate Lear, and artist, curator, and author Robert Storr also sit on the Board.
+The French Conseil d’Administration of the Arts Arena consists of Marc-Olivier Strauss-Kahn and Guy Bloch-Champfort, co-Presidents; Doris Daughney, vice-president; Philippe Delwasse, treasurer; Robert Martinson, and Margery Arent Safir, ex officio, Founder and Artistic Director of the Arts Arena.

 ARTS ADVISORY COUNCIL